-As your furnace switches on and begins to heat your home, it’s expected for it to make some noise.
-These sounds, such as the burners igniting and the blower operating, are all part of the typical start-up process.
+As your furnace switches on and prepares to warm up your home, it’s typical for it to make some noise.
+These sounds, including the burners igniting and the blower operating, are all part of the typical start-up process.

-Furnace maintenance is very important, because it keeps your manufacturer warranty ongoing.
-This helps defend you if something major stops working in your furnace during your warranty period.
+Furnace maintenance is highly important, as it keeps your manufacturer warranty ongoing.
+This helps defend you if something huge stops working in your furnace during your warranty range.

-It can also help us spot small problems that can make your furnace noisy.
-And potentially help you sidestep a breakdown on the coldest day of the year.
-The Indoor Air Quality Association reports that routine maintenance can reduce your chance of furnace repairs by up to 95%.
+It can also help our professionals find minor issues that can make your furnace noisy.
+And maybe help you prevent a meltdown on the chilliest day of the year.
+The Indoor Air Quality Association reports that regular maintenance can reduce your chance of furnace repairs by up to 95%.

-If little furnace problems are left ignored, they might result in a breakdown down the road.
-By unearthing these troubles in advance, our pros can get your furnace taken care of before heating season is at its peak.
+If little furnace problems go undetected, they may result in trouble later on.
+By unearthing these troubles sooner, our techs can get your furnace repaired before heating season is underway.

-And, most essential, professional cleaning and lubrication of your furnace’s moving pieces can help make it more efficient.
-A correctly maintained furnace could save up to 30% on your energy expenses, according to the U.S. Department of Energy.
+And most critical, professional cleaning and lubrication of your furnace’s moving parts can help make it more efficient.
+A correctly maintained furnace could save up to 30% on your heating bills, according to the U.S. Department of Energy.

-Your air filter helps keep your residence’s air fresh and clean.
-When it becomes too clogged, it can make your furnace turn on and off too often.
-Known as short cycling, this can cause your furnace to use more fuel and make it stop working more quickly.
+Your air filter helps keep your home’s air fresh and clean.
+When it becomes too dirty, it can make your furnace turn on and off too often.
+Called short cycling, this can cause your furnace to use additional gas and make it stop working faster.

 - Pleated filter: Every three months

-3. Contact Lanz Furnace and Fireplace When Your Furnace is Creating Odd Noises
+3. Contact Lanz Furnace and Fireplace When Your Furnace Is Making Odd Noises

-Some furnaces, often older ones, can be noisier than others.
-But if you’re noticing extremely loud or weird noises, you should contact a heating and cooling company like Lanz Furnace and Fireplace for furnace repair in Monroe.
+Some furnaces, particularly older ones, could be louder than others.
+But if you’re noticing very loud or weird noises, you should get in touch with a heating and cooling company like Lanz Furnace and Fireplace for furnace repair in Monroe.

-Here are a couple of noises to keep an eye out for, how to repair them and when to contact a professional.
+Here are a couple of noises to keep an eye out for, how to solve them and when to call a pro.

 Furnace Making Gurgling or Bubbling Noise

-This noise is more common with high-efficiency furnaces.
-That’s because they exhaust fumes in another way than older furnaces, and the process can produce some moisture.
-If your furnace is running into difficulties discharging this water, it could make gurgling or bubbling sounds.
-You’ll require pro help for this issue, since it could be the result of by a blocked drain pipe or clogged drain pan.
+This noise happens more frequently with high-efficiency furnaces.
+That’s due to the fact they emit fumes in another way than older furnaces, and the process can create some moisture.
+If your furnace is having difficulties removing this water, it might make gurgling or bubbling sounds.
+You’ll want skilled} support for this problem, since it may be created by a blocked drain pipe or clogged drain pan.

 Furnace Making Banging Noise

-It’s not a great indicator when your furnace is making a banging sound.
-It might mean a couple of things.
+It’s not a good thing when your furnace is making a banging sound.
+It may mean several things.

-Haven’t requested maintenance recently and your furnace is making a banging sound when turning on?
-Its burners may be dirty.
-Dirty burners can stall ignition, which leads gas to accumulate inside your furnace.
+Haven’t requested maintenance recently and your furnace is making a banging sound when starting?
+Its burners could be dirty.
+Dirty burners can delay ignition, which causes gas to accumulate in your furnace.

-All that accumulated gas can create a banging or booming noise when your furnace ultimately does ignite.
-But this is more than only an annoying noise, since the increased gas is erupting within your furnace.
-This can damage your furnace’s heat exchanger and make a dangerous carbon monoxide leak.
+All that increased gas can create a banging or booming sound when your furnace ultimately} does ignite.
+But this is more than only an irritating noise, as the increased gas is erupting within your furnace.
+This can damage your furnace’s heat exchanger and make a deadly carbon monoxide leak.

-If you’ve forgotten annual service for your furnace and you’re noticing this noise, give Lanz Furnace and Fireplace a call at 608-291-3606.
-Our heating professionals will get your furnace tuned up and double-check it’s operating safely.
+If you’ve forgotten regular tune-ups for your furnace and you’re noticing this noise, give Lanz Furnace and Fireplace a ring at 608-291-3606.
+Our heating specialists will get your furnace tuned up and make sure it’s working correctly.

-We suggest first checking your furnace’s air filter and getting a new one if it’s dirty.
-Next, make sure you don’t have too many vents sealed in your residence, as it can make air pressure uneven.
+We suggest first inspecting your furnace’s air filter and getting a new one if it’s filthy.
+Next, ensure you don’t have too many vents closed in your home, as it can throw off air pressure.

-If neither of these steps fix the problem, your ductwork could be dirty or undersized, which will require assistance from a pro HVAC specialist.
+If neither of these methods repair the sound, your ductwork may be dirty or undersized, which will call for assistance from a professional HVAC specialist.

 Furnace Making Humming or Buzzing Noise

-If your furnace is buzzing or humming, it’s a symptom there’s an electrical problem.
-This is most often seen with a sputtering blower fan motor, which will produce an annoying buzzing noise when your furnace begins to heat.
-It could also mean there’s an issue with the capacitor or transformer.
-All three of these troubles require help from a skilled heating and cooling company like Lanz Furnace and Fireplace.
+If your furnace is buzzing or humming, it’s a symptom there’s electrical troubles.
+This is most usually seen with a sputtering blower fan motor, which will create a loud buzzing noise when your furnace begins to heat.
+It can also mean there’s trouble with the capacitor or transformer.
+All three of these troubles need support from a professional heating and cooling company like Lanz Furnace and Fireplace.

 Furnace Making Knocking Noise

-If your furnace is making knocking sounds, it’s often a symptom that an internal part is dying.
+If your furnace is making knocking sounds, it’s typically a symptom that an internal piece is going out.
 This could be anything from a bearing to a belt or the gas valve.
-It can also be a symptom that your burners need to be cleaned.
+It can also be an indication that your burners need cleaning.

-These issues are often unearthed during annual maintenance performed by a certified HVAC technician.
-So, while we’re at your house doing repairs, don’t forget to inquire about requesting your maintenance appointment for next year.
+These issues are usually uncovered during annual maintenance performed by a certified HVAC tech.
+So, while we’re at your home working on repairs, don’t forget to inquire about requesting your maintenance appointment for the future.

 Furnace Making Clicking Noise

-A clicking sound might be created by things: worn bearings, gas valve issues or ignition troubles.
-All these troubles need pro support.
+A clicking sound could be the result of things: worn bearings, gas valve problems or ignition problems.
+All these problems need professional assistance.

-At Lanz Furnace and Fireplace, our pros are here to help you unwind in tranquil, energy-efficient comfort.
-If your furnace is louder than it typically is or making strange sounds, contact us at 608-291-3606 to get an appointment right away.
+At Lanz Furnace and Fireplace, our experts are here to help you unwind in peaceful, energy-efficient comfort.
+If your furnace is louder than it usually is or producing weird sounds, contact us at 608-291-3606 to schedule an appointment now.